The Chosen Few -- Lectionary Reflection for Pentecost 18A

 It is quite likely that standing behind the parable is the destruction of Jerusalem – early Christians did see the fall of Jerusalem as a sign of judgment on the city for its rejection of Jesus.
 Matthew writes this gospel after the destruction of Jerusalem.
 The readers would know the story and they would know how Jesus had been treated in Jerusalem.
 Surely this is appropriate justice – that the city Jesus came to redeem but which rejected message violently now lies in ruins.
 Now a new cohort has entered the kingdom – by way of the son.

 The wedding feast is ready to be served, and there must be guests.
-Since those originally invited (the religious/political elite) had chosen not to come, the king looks looks elsewhere.
+Since those originally invited (the religious/political elite) had chosen not to come, the king looks elsewhere.
 The servants go into the streets, compelling all they meet, both good and bad, to come and enjoy the feast.
 The king wants a full hall, and the servants make sure this happens – especially so that there is no room at the table for those who might decide that since there’s nothing better to do, they’ll attend after all.
 But are these folks whom the servants bring to the banquet?
-In Luke’s version it’s the poor, the crippled, the lame, and the blind.
+In Luke’s version, it’s the poor, the crippled, the lame, and the blind.
 Those first invited would appear to be the leading citizens (the 1%), but when they refuse to come, the king turns to those living on the margins.
 It should be remembered that by and large those who responded to Jesus and the early Christian message stood on the margins, not at the center of society (Luke 14:15-24).
 By the time that the wedding feast (a symbol of God’s realm) began, the hall was filled.
 Every seat was taken.
 It’s time to party!

 As we read a parable like this, with its strong message of judgment, we need to keep a few things in mind.
 First, it is good to remember that judgment is part of the gospel message.
-Jesus preaches a message of love, but he also outlines consequences of rejecting that message.
+Jesus preaches a message of love, but he also outlines the consequences of rejecting that message.
 Despite what we would like to believe, Jesus didn’t always offer a warm and fuzzy message.
 Now, how that judgment is meted out is open to interpretation, but it’s clearly there in the story.
 There is in this parable, and others like it, an eschatological element suggesting future judgment.
 Indeed, we will see more of this going forward.
-We needn’t be comfortable with it to recognize that love and judgment are both part of God’s identity.
+We needn’t be comfortable with it to recognize that love and judgment are both parts of God’s identity.

 The second element has to do with the tendency to read statements like this in an anti-Semitic or anti-Jewish manner.
 That is, many read a passage like this and assume that Jesus is pronouncing judgment on the Jewish people, who are now replaced as God’s chosen by Christians (Gentile Christians at that).
 This has proven dangerous, as seen in the many pogroms and the holocaust.
 Yes, Jesus pronounced judgment on a certain sector of Jewish society – the elite that had chosen to collaborate with the Romans against their own people.